SuggonM/sequence-generator/README.md

 Further examples can be found in [#Advanced Usage](#advanced-usage).

 ## Math Details
-To calculate the number of "combinations" (well mathematically, it's a [different term](https://www.statskingdom.com/combinations-calculator.html#:~:text=Permutations%20with%0Arepetitions%20formula)) for a fixed character length:
+To calculate the number of "combinations" (well mathematically, *it's a [different term](https://www.statskingdom.com/combinations-calculator.html#:~:text=Permutations%20with%0Arepetitions%20formula)*) for a fixed character length:
 ```math
 Combinations = n^r
 ```
-where, $n$ = no. of characters in a cycle, and $r$ = length of the string
+where, $n$ = no. of characters in a cycle, and $r$ = length of the string.

-But since the string length is increasing, we find the ***total*** of all combinations:
+But since the script's algorithm yields strings of *progressively* increasing length, we instead find the ***total*** of all combinations:
 ```math
 \sum^R_{r=1} n^r = n^1 + n^2 + n^3 + \ldots + n^R
 ```

-Visualizing the above formula to find iterator size for different `maxLength`s:
+Visualizing the above formula to find max iterator size for different `maxLength`s:
 ```lua
                      62^1 = 62       <= maxLength: 1
               62^1 + 62^2 = 3906     <= maxLength: 2